Modeling and control of malaria dynamics in fish farming regions

-If {\bf either} of the inequalities above is satisfied, then at least one principal minor of $- \munderbar A$ is negative and there exists a strictly positive periodic solution which attracts all non-zero initial conditions.
-Again, putting the basic offspring number $\mathcal{N}$ in evidence gives us

-as stated in the theorem. \end{proof} \if{ First, some comments about Theorem \ref{Theo 3.2}.
+\fel{Writing latter condition in full} \sol{leads to} \eqref{conditions_for_per}. \fel{Note that the conditions for $w$ to be asymptotically periodic imply that $z$ is also asymptotically periodic, so in this case $x$ is bounded above and below by asymptotically periodic functions, as stated in the theorem.} \end{proof} \begin{remark} \fel{The numerical simulations in Section \ref{Ch2:NumSimSection} show that system \eqref{system 3.2} has, in general, asymptotic positive periodic behaviour.} \end{remark} \if{ First, some comments about Theorem \ref{Theo 3.2}.
 All the conditions depend on the basic offspring number $\mathcal{N}$, and they cannot be simplified further, as the maxima (or minima) of $\displaystyle\frac{K_w}{K_p + K_w}(V_{\rm per})$ and of $\displaystyle\frac{K_p}{K_p + K_w}(V_{\rm per})$ may not occur at the same time $t$.
 If they actually occur at the same time $t$, then the expressions in \eqref{Theo 3.2 C1} reduces to $1$.

 \eqref{Theo 3.2 C1} and \eqref{Theo_3.2_Cond_2} do not exhaust the possibilities for system, as $\mathcal{N}^{-1}$ can be larger than the sum of minima in \eqref{Theo_3.2_Cond_2} and smaller than the sum of maxima in \eqref{Theo 3.2 C1}.
 Numerical simulations in the current section illustrate that in the latter case, the mosquito population assume periodic behaviour close to $0$.